System Analyst (Enterprise Architecture Team) | Remote job

 Additional information:

-Are you legally authorized to work in the Spain?
+Are you legally authorized to work in the country where you applied for the role?
 What is your type of visa?

 How long will it take you to complete work at your current company?
 When can you start with us?